ffeelliiggoo/IAM-Audit-Playbook/Scenario 1 (StartupCo) .md

 ## Key Note
 This is a **pilot/POC exercise**.
 Actual AWS resources are not being provisioned; the goal is to **design and document** a secure IAM setup to replace poor practices and lay a foundation for future governance.

+In the real world more often you encounter this situations as companies need to transition from quick and dirty solutions to proper security practices.